KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 In this series, each post contains a different component/feature/methodology when it comes to understanding and managing Microsoft Defender for Endpoint (MDE).

-> In this post, the focus is on troubleshooting issues that cause a performance impact on machines caused by Defender processes.
+> In this post, the focus is on troubleshooting issues that have a performance impact on machines caused by Defender processes.

 All the information is based on official documentation of Microsoft, which you can find [here](https://learn.microsoft.com/en-us/defender-endpoint/).